-This course is designed to prepare students to identify the special needs of the aging individual in today’s society.
-An overview of aging in America, a discussion of the stereotypes and theories of aging, ethical issues, physical and psychosocial aspects of aging, cultural and ethnicity issues, and the impact of politics and public policy will be examined.
+This course will focus on preparing students to identify the special needs of the aging individual in today’s society.
+The course will examine aging in America and discuss stereotypes and theories of aging, ethical issues, physical and psychosocial aspects of aging, cultural and ethnicity issues, and the impact of politics and public policy.

 Student Learning Outcomes (SLOs)